-Echoing Palanivel's sentiments, Gerakan's education and knowledge society bureau chairman Lau Chin Hoon said any effort to raise refurbished.
+Echoing Palanivel's sentiments, Gerakan's education and knowledge society bureau chairman Lau Chin Hoon said any effort to raise funds to support schools should be supported.

-He then said the board of trustees must place emphasis on channelling the funds to schools that have unfit buildings to be
+He then said the board of trustees must place emphasis on channelling the funds to schools that have unfit buildings to be refurbished.